doraemonkeys/WindSend/README-EN.md

 ### Note

 - The time difference between the two devices cannot exceed 5 minutes, otherwise the pairing will fail.
+- Notification delivery on Windows relies on PowerShell, if you don't see notifications, check that PowerShell is in the environment variable.

 ## Tips